mrdimemes/react-pizza/README.md

 # App description

 This application is an online store for a pizzeria wrote via React JS.
-There is no back end code there.
+There is no back end code.

 The app includes:
 - Pizza gallery